-The results of our audit were used by Urbach, Kahn & Werlin, LLP, an independent public accountant, who performed the audits of the Mint's Fiscal Year 2002 and 2001 financial statements.
-In addition, copies of our report were provided to the Secretary of the Treasury, the Treasurer of the United States, and the Department of the Treasury's Chief Financial Officer.
+The results of our audits will be used by Urbach, Kahn & Werlin, LLP, an independent public accountant, who performed the audits of the Mint's Fiscal Year 2003 and 2002 financial statements.
+In addition, copies of our report are being provided to the Secretary of the Treasury, the Treasurer of the United States, and the Department of the Treasury's Chief Financial Officer.

 Your staff has reviewed our report, and has no comments.
-Should you have any questions, please contact me on (202) 927-5430, or a member of your staff may contact Louis C. King, Director, Financial Audits, on (202) 927-5774.
+Should you have any questions, please contact me at (202) 927-5768 or Louis C. King, Director, Information Technology Audits, at (202) 927-5774.